Yuvraj-26/Uber-Data-Analytics-End-to-End-Data-Engineering/README.md

 <img src="Docs/5.png">

 Create a VM instance, connect SSH, install python and dependencies on the virtual machine.
 Install mage and start a new project hosted on local host port.
+Edit firewall rules and create a firewall rule to allow specific port number access.

 <img src="Docs/6.png">